sean-olson-e/Rapid-Application-Development-using-Angular-CLI/project_apps/5-configuring-routes/README.md

 * ``` ng g c map-panel --spec false ```

 ### c: Reorganize the component structure
-1. Remove the key-manager component from the dashboard component template.
+1. Remove the key-manager component from the dashboard component template and nest it under the app component template.
+2. Add the console and key-manager components to the app component template.
-2. Remove the dashboard component from the app component template.
+3. Remove the dashboard component from the app component template, and nest it within the console component template.
-3. Add the console and key-manager components to the app component template.
+4. Add the directives for the search and map components to the dashboard template

 ### d: Refactor the key-manager logic to use the YelpService
 1. Inject Yelp Service into the app and key manager component modules.
-2. Refactor the save/reset methods in the key-manager component module to use YelpService module
+2. Refactor the save/reset methods in the key-manager component module to use YelpService module.
-3. Refactor the key managers event emitter to raise the event to the app module
+3. Refactor the key managers event emitter to raise the event to the app module.
-4. Refactor the app module to bind the api-key to the property to the key-manger
+4. Refactor the app module to bind the api-key to the property to the key-manger.
 5. Use the ng-If directive to show/hide the console module, dependant if the user has an API key.

 ### e: Add routing to your application